WP-Translations/wpt-custom-mo-file/readme.txt

 = Will WPT Custom Mo File work with my theme and plugins? =

-Yes, WPT Custom Mo File wih any WordPress theme and plugins.
+Yes, WPT Custom Mo File work with any WordPress theme and plugins.

 = Will WPT Custom Mo File work with any languages? =

-Yes, WPT Custom Mo File wih any WordPress supported languages.
+Yes, WPT Custom Mo File work with any WordPress supported languages.

 = Where can I request new features, report bugs or contribute to the project? =